When I shared this image on Facebook on November 16, 2024:

 I responded:

-Regarding the ‘original,’ my art is created digitally and every screen and monitor has its own settings of hue and saturation and contrast and value.
-So the original was created on my iPad, and what it looks like on your screen is very likely not the same.
+Regarding the ‘original,’ my art is created digitally [mostly via an iPad and the Procreate app].
+Every screen/monitor has its own settings of hue and saturation and contrast and value.
+So the original image that was created on my iPad and what it looks like on your screen is very likely not the same.
 For that matter, when I look at it on my iPhone and on my PC laptop screen it is not the same either.
+If I an image printed as a Geclée print at high-quality art printer working closely with me and able to see the image on my iPad, it won’t be the same.
+The screen always will look different from a print on paper, canvas, metal, glass, or wood.

-As Alec wrote, if I am getting a print made with a local printer, I can work with them to control the color and contrast to some extent to get it to match what it looks like on the iPad I created it on.
+As Alec wrote, if I am getting a print made with a local printer, I can work with them to control the color and contrast to some extent to get it to match as much as possible what it looks like on the iPad I created it on.